akaxlh/HCCF/README.md

 * `temp`: This is the temperature factor in the InfoNCE loss in our contrastive learning.
 The value is selected from `{10, 3, 1, 0.3, 0.1}`.
 * `keepRate`: It denotes the rate to keep edges in the graph dropout, which is tuned from `{0.25, 0.5, 0.75, 1.0}`.
 * `leaky`: The slope of the leakyReLU activation function.
 This parameter is recommended to tune from `{1.0, 0.5, 0.1}`.
+* `mult`: A hyperparameter to manually tune the embedding magnitude of hypergraph NN in `Model_sparse.py`.
+Empirically, you can tune this parameter for the simplified version of HCCF from `{1e-2, 1e-1, 1}`.

 ## Acknowledgements
 This research is supported by the research grants from the Department of Computer Science & Musketeers Foundation Institute of Data Science at the University of Hong Kong, the Natural Sciences & Engineering Research Council (NSERC) of Canada.